mcclure/emily/doc/manpage.1.md

 ## DESCRIPTION

 **emily** is a stand-alone Emily language interpreter.
 It executes one or more Emily programs from the command line.
-Each program will be executed in an isolated scope.
+Unless `-i` is specified, each program will be executed in an isolated scope.

 An input source (an Emily program) may be one of the following: